Harvard-IACS/2023-CS107/content/pages/syllabus.md

 ### <a id="office-hours"></a><a class="anchor-link" href="#office-hours">Office Hours</a>

 The teaching staff holds weekly office hours.
 Office hour times and locations are listed on the class main page.
-Office hours provide you with an opportunity to review and discuss course materials as well as provide you with further guidance for your homework.
+Office hours offer an opportunity to review course materials and receive additional guidance on your homework.

 > Please see the following file in the class `git` repository for the details:
 >